Tim JW Badgery

 Children (5+) and Adults taught

-* Currently accepting new pupils for any of the above Instruments/Subjects *
+* Currently accepting new pupils for any of the above Instruments/Subjects, with spaces during the school day and after school *

 What I / we help young people achieve